 The Irish Clip

 The Irish Clip is where the horse's fur has been clipped from the neck to behind the elbows, leaving fur on the legs and back for keeping warmth, a great clip for light/medium work.
-The Trace Clip

-The Trace Clip is where the fur is removed from the underside of the horse's neck, chest and belly, another great clip for light/medium work.
+The Trace Clip is where the fur is removed from the underside of the horse's neck, chest, and belly, another great clip for light/medium work.

 The Bib Clip

-The Bib Clip is where fur is only clipped from the neck and chest area however some owners also clip where the girth goes too, this is a really good clip for horses who are in light work and mostly living out as this clip still keeps most of the fur on the body and legs for extra warmth and protection.
+The Bib Clip is where fur is only clipped from the neck and chest area however some owners also clip where the girth area too, this is a really good clip for horses who are in light work and mostly living out as this clip still keeps most of the fur on the body and legs for warmth and protection.

-1- Check your clippers are in good working order, there's nothing worse when you are mid-clip to find the clippers aren't working correctly, the battery isn't holding its charge, your blades are blunt or you have run out of chalk to draw your outline!
+1- Check your clippers and kit are in good working order, there's nothing worse when you are mid-clip to find the clippers aren't working correctly, the battery isn't holding its charge, your blades are blunt or you have run out of chalk to draw your outline!

-2- Rug at the ready! - If you are giving your horse a full clip or hunter clip it is worth remembering that your horse will feel the cold so always have a rug to hand to put on especially if the temperature starts drop mid-clip.
+2- Rug at the ready! - If you are giving your horse a full clip or hunter clip it is worth remembering that your horse will feel the cold so always have a rug to hand to put on especially if the temperature starts to drop mid-clip.